Coquese Washington

-Coquese Makebra Washington (born January 17, 1971) is a basketball coach and former player who is currently the head women's basketball coach for the Rutgers Scarlet Knights.
+Coquese Makebra Washington (born January 17, 1971) is a basketball coach and former player, who is currently an assistant coach for the SMU Mustangs women's basketball team.
+Earlier in her career, she was the head women's basketball coach for the Penn State Lady Lions from 2007 to 2019, and for the Rutgers Scarlet Knights from 2022 to 2026.
 Washington holds a Juris Doctor degree and was the first president of the WNBA Players Association, holding that position from 1999 to 2001.
 She played high school basketball at Flint Central High School and collegiate basketball at the University of Notre Dame.

 High school career

 Washington attended high school at Flint Central High School in Flint, Michigan.
 She was the starting point guard for all four years of her high school basketball career, the first player at Central to earn a starting position in all four years.
 Washington earned all-state honors in back to back years.
 In her senior year she scored 373 points to set a school scoring record for a single season, And went on to score a total of 1,123 points in her career.
 She led the team to their first ever Saginaw Valley Conference and district championships.
 In addition to sports excellence, she also had musical talents, playing seven different musical instruments while at Central.